schorschii/WebVault-Pro/README.md

 <img align="right" style="width:180px" src="public/img/logo.png">

 # XVault
 XVault is a self-hosted/on-prem web based password safe with multi-language and multi-user support focused on enterprise usage.
-Passwords are stored RSA encrypted in a MySQL database and decryption only happens in the user's browser, providing true end-to-end encryption.
+Password entries are stored AES encrypted in a MySQL database, and the AES key is RSA encrypted for every permitted user.
+Decryption only happens in the user's browser, providing true end-to-end encryption.

 ## Concept and Advantages
-In contrast to conventional password safes, secrets are not encrypted with one static password, but individual with a per-user generated public/private key pair.
+In contrast to conventional password safes, keys to the stored secrets are not encrypted with one static password, but with an individual per-user generated public/private key pair.
 This is done having enterprise usage in mind: employees should only have access to passwords they need as defined by group memberships, and not to the entire password safe.
 With this, there is no need to share a common master password which needs to be changed after one employee leaves the company.

 LDAP authentication allows seamless integration into your companies environment.
 Access to the passwords can immediately be denied by disabling the LDAP user account.
-A flexible share function allows you to share passwords or entire password groups with specific co-workers or groups of users (you can use XVault as private password store if you don't share entries).
+Beside using XVault as private/personal password store, a flexible share function allows you to share passwords or entire password groups with specific co-workers or groups of users.

 There is no database file which needs to be shared with all employees.
 Nobody except the administrator has access to the *encrypted* passwords.
 Attackers can't copy the user keys or encrypted passwords to run efficient brute force attacks against them.